 Board meeting planning sounds like such a simple thing.
 Surprisingly, it is quite difficult to do well.
 Do you need a few ideas to perk up your board meetings and keep them on track?
-Most nonprofits do.
-Read the following six tips for superior meeting planning.
+Most nonprofit boards do.
+Check out the following six tips for superior meeting planning.

 - Stay on track.
 Everybody’s time is valuable.
 Everyone should safely assume the meeting will conclude at the promised time.
 This one factor typically makes the difference between a meeting that’s a dreaded chore, and one that energizes board members and makes them feel ready to act.
 What about the board member who draws out the discussion too long or derails the meeting with tangential thoughts and questions?
 This is where the well-designed agenda, allocating time to each item, pays off.
 If discussion on a given item overruns its set time, the chair should note that the group needs to tighten all subsequent items’ time limits.
 Then, the meeting will stop at the planned finish time after every item gets its fair share of the board’s attention.
 If an item absolutely won’t be reined in, consider whether it’s best suited for in-depth attention through the formation of a subcommittee.